eliselinc/adaptation-MALIN/README.md

 - They must be stored in plain text (and cropped PDF for vision-language model).
 - The file name must be the exercise identifier.
 (For example, ‘magnardCE2_p19ex5.pdf’ and ‘magnardCE2_p19ex5.txt’).

+2. Initial prompts: Save your initial prompts as text files in the ‘prompts’ directory.

-2. Run the adaptation script:
+3. Run the adaptation script:
 ```bash
 python3 main.py <mistral|pixtral> <adaptation_type> <exercise_id>
 ```